Jaylenperez/atlas-web_front_end/Cookies_local_storage/README.md

 ## :memo: <span id="key-terms">Key Terms</span>
 - **Cookies:** Small text files stored in the user's browser to retain information about the user for web interactions.
+- **js-cookie:** A JavaScript library that simplifies setting, getting, and manipulating cookies.
 - **HTTP Cookies:**
 Cookies sent to the server with every HTTP request, depending on their scope and attributes.
 - **Cookie Settings:**
-    - Domain: specifies domain where cookie is valid
+    - **Domain**: specifies domain where cookie is valid
-    - Path: Limits where the cookie is sent
+    - **Path:** Limits where the cookie is sent
-    - Secure: Ensure the cookie is only sent over HTTPs
+    - **Secure:** Ensure the cookie is only sent over HTTPs
-    - HttpOnly: Restricts the cookie to HTTP requests, preventing access via JavaScript
+    - **HttpOnly:** Restricts the cookie to HTTP requests, preventing access via JavaScript
-    - Expires/Max-age: Defines the cookies expiration date or lifespan.
+    - **Expires/Max-age:** Defines the cookies expiration date or lifespan.
-- **js-cookie:** A JavaScript library that simplifies setting, getting, and manipulating cookies.

 - **Web Storage:**
     - **Local Storage:** A storage system in the browser that persists data across sessions until explicitly cleared.
 Data stored here is not sent with HTTP requests.
     - **Session Storage** Similar to local storage, but the data is only available for the duration of the browser tab session.
 Like local storage, it is not sent with HTTP requests.